 Individuals and groups who are interested in developing a wind project are strongly advised to seek expert financial advice as they evaluate potential sites and financial scenarios.

 Other means of obtaining debt financing such as bond financing are starting to be used in the wind industry as a low-cost and longer term financing alternative.
 Bond financing requires due diligence documentation similar to that required by conventional banks.

 Public Project Financing – Clean Renewable Energy Bonds (CREBs)

-Clean Renewable Energy Bonds are available to entities that are not eligible for the production tax credit (PTC) due to their non-taxable status, including state and local governments, rural electric cooperatives, Native American tribal governments, and public and private non-profit organizations.
+Clean Renewable Energy Bonds have been available to entities that are not eligible for the production tax credit (PTC) due to their non-taxable status, including state and local governments, rural electric cooperatives, Native American tribal governments, and public and private non-profit organizations.
 After the bonds are issued, their interest is paid by the federal government in the form of tax credits, creating an interest-free source of financing.
 The IRS received over $2 billion in applications for the initial $800 million available.
 An additional $400 million in financing authority was issued in late 2006 with a deadline of July 13th 2007 for applications.
-Considering the popularity of the program, there is serious discussion at the national level for future allocations for the program.
+Due to problems in Congress, the program has gone unfunded in recent years.